 - Twinnings (defined as Capacity Building / peer to peer learning for BSOs, Coaching) in order to establish direct links between the EU member states’ BSOs and the EaP BSOs.
 The idea behind is to increase knowledge on trade environment and investment opportunities, to allow for peer to peer exchanges, sharing of best practices and knowledge, mutual cooperation and knowledge expanding on both sides.
 The activity is not supposed to be a training, but rather workshops and on the job coaching, allowing for peer to peer exchanges, with the help of facilitators and experts provided by the Consortia.
 Within the same activity, visits to industrial areas, companies and SMEs of the sector, to local clusters and innovation poles will be encouraged, in order to expose BSOs to the local context and business environment.

-There will be around 59 subgrant schemes for 3rd parties at €60.000 (maximum, based upon the nature and duration of the activities to be implemented).
+There were 59 subgrant schemes for 3rd parties at €60.000 (maximum, final amount was based upon the nature and duration of the activities to be implemented).

 The three above-mentioned actions finalized in December 2022.
 With the beginning of 2023 the EU4BCC project is launching a new set of activities including the following: